-This is a quick guide to starting v3 of the Fast.ai course.
-With Gradient, you get access to a Jupyter Notebook instance backed by a free GPU in less than 2 minutes, without complicated installs or configuration.
+This is a quick guide to getting started with Deep Learning for Coders on Paperspace Gradient.
+With Gradient, you get access to a Jupyter Notebook instance backed by a free GPU in less than 60 seconds, without any complicated installs or configuration.
 Gradient is built on top of Paperspace, a GPU-accelerated cloud platform.

 Note: Additional capacity and more powerful GPUs are available with paid instance types.
-Paid instances are billed while they’re running (per second!) and the rate is dependent on the Instance Type selected.
+Paid instances are billed while they’re running and the rate is dependent on the Instance Type selected.
 Notebooks must be stopped to end billing.
-See below for free GPU credit! 💰 Note: Consider using new Gradient “preemptible” instances which can save you money during the course.

 Step 1: Create an account